Whatapalaver/anagram_solver_node/README.md

 ### _How do I envision the solution evolving in the future?_

 Future refactoring would relate to performance improvements.
 Ideally looping would be minimised over such a large dataset.
-Funtional methods are likely to be more efficient.
+At the moment my groupedDictionary is created everytime I submit a solution.
+While the time taken is tolerable on my laptop there may be some considerable delay over a network.

 If I kept to similar approach of reordering the wordlist by sorted characters, there might be a further efficiency gain if I split further into word length, thereby minimising the dataset for matching.